An Interventionist Approach to Mediation Analysis: Interventionist Theory Of Mediation

-Given we have locked in the substantive interpretation of the $A^{(j)}$ in Figure \ref{fig:edge-expanded graph}, the intervention $O^*\equiv A^{(3)}=x$, $T\equiv A^{(1)}=x^*$, $N\equiv A^{(2)}=x^*$ on Figure \ref{fig:edge-expanded graph} corresponds to the intervention in which $N$ and $T$ are set to the same value and thus does not represent a joint intervention on the substantive variables $N$ and $O\equiv(O^*,T)$.
-However, the identifying formula for this intervention if Figure \ref{fig:edge-expanded graph} were the causal graph generating the causal graph happens to have the same identifying formula (\ref{eq:swig-id-result-a}) as the intervention setting $O=x$, $N=x^*$ if Figure \ref{fig:anomlpath}(a) were the causal graph.
+Given {that} we have locked in the substantive interpretation of the $A^{(j)}$ in Figure \ref{fig:edge-expanded graph}, the intervention $O^*\equiv A^{(3)}=x$, $T\equiv A^{(1)}=x^*$, $N\equiv A^{(2)}=x^*$ on Figure \ref{fig:edge-expanded graph} corresponds to the intervention in which $N$ and $T$ are set to the same value and thus does not represent a joint intervention on the substantive variables $N$ and $O$ (since $O = O^* = T$ as random variables in the observed data {distribution}).
+However, the identifying formula for this intervention{,} if Figure \ref{fig:edge-expanded graph} were the causal graph{,} happens to have the same identifying formula (\ref{eq:swig-id-result-a}) as the intervention setting $O=x$, $N=x^*${,} if Figure \ref{fig:anomlpath}(a) were the causal graph.
 This might seem surprising since, under the substantive meanings of the components $(A^{(1)},A^{(2)},A^{(3)})$, specifically, $A^{(2)}\equiv N$, Figure \ref{fig:edge-expanded graph} is compatible with Figure \ref{fig:anomlpath}(b) and {\it not} Figure \ref{fig:anomlpath}(a).
 However, it is {\it not} surprising from a formal perspective, if we notice that by considering a DAG with the same {\it structure} as Figure \ref{fig:anomlpath}(a), but in which $N$ is replaced by a variable $N^\dag\equiv N\!\times\!
-T$ indicating the presence of both Tar {\it and } Nicotine, then we may represent the intervention that sets $O^*=x$, $N=T=x^*$ via an intervention on $N^\dag$ and $O^*$.\footnote{Though the graph constructed in this way has the same topology as Figure \ref{fig:anomlpath}(a), it represents a different substantive hypothesis, since a component of $N^\dag$ is a parent of $L$.}
+T$ indicating the presence of both {t}ar {\it and} {n}icotine, then we may represent the intervention that sets $O^*=x$, $N=T=x^*$ via an intervention on $N^\dag$ and $O^*$.\footnote{Though the graph constructed in this way has the same topology as Figure \ref{fig:anomlpath}(a), it represents a different substantive hypothesis, since a component $T$ of $N^\dag$ is a parent of $L$ and not $N$ itself.}